bibmode/memogen2.0/README.md

 <!-- Please update value in the {}  -->

-# Memogen Notes and Todolist Application - Frontend
+# Memogen Notes and Todo-list Application - Frontend

 This is the frontend of my first CRUD notes and todo list manager application.